-The chart below shows, for the years ended 30 November 2023 and 30 November 2024, the cost of Directors' fees compared with the level of dividend distribution in those years:
+The chart below shows, for the years ended 29 February 2024 and 28 February 2025, the cost of Directors' fees compared with the level of dividend distribution.

 As noted in the Strategic Report, all of the Directors are non-executive and, therefore, the Company does not have a chief executive officer, nor does it have any employees.
 In the absence of a chief executive officer or employees, there is no related information to disclose.